This July, spend your summer evenings in a meaningful exploration of Interaction Design at the School of Visual Arts in NYC.

 Research Methods in Interaction Design

 The course starts from the premise that research brings fresh thinking and accelerates iteration, and is a key to great product and service design.
-Over four weeks, students will be introduced to the fundamentals of user research techniques for interaction designers and will prepare to practice research with ease and confidence.
+Over five weeks, students will be introduced to the fundamentals of user research techniques for interaction designers and will prepare to practice research with ease and confidence.
 Working in teams, students will gain experience in creating facilitator guides and screeners as part of a conducted final research project that entails live-site recruiting and moderation.

 Mobile UX Design